labordynamicsinstitute/purescript-metajelo/README.md

 * First build the image: `./build-docker.sh`

-* Run `./psc.sh <command>`, e.g. `./psc.sh pulp --psc-package build`.
-This will run
-the command in the container with the CWD mounted and then exit.
+* Run a command , e.g. `./psc.sh npm run build`.
+This will run `npm run build` the command in the container with the CWD mounted and then exit.
 Alternatively if you want to issue multiple commands in the container quickly, you can run `./psc.sh bash`.

 ## Shell environment